bart1259/py-portal-raytracer/README.md

 # Portal Raytracer

 Raytracer built using OpenCL and Pygame (to render the output to a window).
-It supports portals allowing you "non-Euclidean" rendering, where you can see through portals to other parts of the scene.
+It supports portals allowing for "non-Euclidean" rendering, where you can see through portals to other parts of the scene.
 A BVH (Bounding Volume Hierarchy) is used for fast ray tracing, and the scene is exported from Blender using a custom add-on.

 ![House Tour](./house_tour.gif)